• Skip to primary navigation

 How long will these dinner rolls keep fresh?

-The best way to store these dinner rolls in in an air-tight container.
+The best way to store these dinner rolls is in an air-tight container.
 These rolls will keep up to 3 days. or up to 4 months in the freezer.

 Can you use instant yeast?

-You can use instant yeast if you would like these gluten-free rolls to rise quicker.
+You can use instant yeast if you want these gluten-free rolls to rise quickly.

 a gluten free dinner roll cut in half with butter on each half